Are transceivers shipped with the appliance?

 What is QSFP28?

 QSFP28 is a hot-pluggable transceiver module designed for 100G data rate.
 QSFP28 integrates 4 transmit and 4 receiver channels.
-“28” means each lane carries up to 28G data rate.
+“28” means that each lane carries up to 28G data rate.
 QSFP28 can do 4x25G breakout connection, 2x50G breakout, or 1x100G depending on the transceiver used.

 Is the power supply on the Citrix ADC MPX 5500 and MPX 5550/5650 appliances field replaceable?